Tomasuh/Maltego_Transform_Blockchain_DNS/README.md

 # Limitations

 This project is more of a POC than an error-free product.
-It should however be enough to aid investigations of threat-actors utilizing the name system of Emercoin and Namecoin.
+It should however be possible to use it in order to aid investigations of threat-actors utilizing the name system of Emercoin and Namecoin.